 Last year, our family bought a Subaru Outback, and it felt like out of nowhere, everywhere I turned, I saw a Subaru.

-Lately, stories of hate, divide, and an overall lack of humanity fill our news headlines.
+Stories of hate, divide, and an overall lack of humanity fill more and more of our news headlines.
 This is all I see in the world as of late.

 She asks us to redirect our conversations and stop letting the media dictate our focus.
 Let's talk about the upside of the last few years we've been through too...